 In order to help your dog sleep at night, you need to first identify why they are having trouble falling asleep.
 Once you've identified the underlying cause, you can take several steps to make your dog go to sleep almost instantly.

-If your dog's baby teeth don't fall out, you may just think it's a minor problem, but in reality, left untreated, retained baby teeth in dogs can lead to lifelong dental problems.
+If your dog's baby teeth don't fall out, you may just think it's a minor problem.
+In reality, if left untreated, retained baby teeth in dogs can lead to lifelong dental problems.

 So, Scooter’s veterinarian has recommended a dental cleaning.
 You’ve heard that there is anesthesia involved and costs that have made you hesitate.
 What do you do?
 Here's a breakdown of the stages of veterinary dental cleaning and the various charges explained.